Above are samples of our standard Natural and Pigmented mix design shades.

 water and other liquids

-Through the use of our topical sealer our surfaces are far more resistant to liquid penetration than ever before however we always recommend that liquids should not be allowed to remain on the surface for long periods.
-How long is long?
-Each product and surface is different and will react differently so the best cause of action is to wipe up as you go.
+Through the use of our topical sealer our surfaces are more resistant to liquid penetration than ever before, however moisture may penetrate the sealer wetting the concrete below, leaving a darker damp area that will gradually fade as it dries; mineral salts dissolved in the water may leave a colour variation.
+We always recommend that liquids should not be allowed to remain on the surface for long periods.
+How long is long? this is difficult to say as each product and surface is different and will react differently so the best course of action is to wipe up as you go.

-Our surfaces and products should be cleaned with warm mildly soapy water, as you would clean a marble surface.
+Our surfaces and products should be cleaned with warm mild soapy water, as you would clean a marble surface.
 Scrubbing with abrasive powders or pads is not recommended as this may dull and damage the surface sealer.
-Corrosive / solvent materials and cleaners should be avoided.
+Corrosive / solvent materials, harsh chemicals and cleaners should be avoided.

 Bespoke work prices are calculated on a project by project basis depending on the project requirements.